 At Integralisimo, the whole wheat flour used is 100% organic whole wheat, finely ground (unless it is mentioned).
 In general, depending on the brand, it can absorb more or less liquid.
 For this reason I recommend incorporating the liquids gradually.
 As a result, keep in mind that the lower the volume, the lower the final product.

-The fat used in this opportunity is sunflower oil.
+The type of fat used in this opportunity is sunflower oil.
 But you can substitute butter, margarine, olive oil, coconut oil, etc. Even so, depending on what fat is used, it can change its texture and final flavor.
 Therefore, always keep in mind the type and class of ingredients when preparing a specific recipe.

 On this occasion, the dough to be prepared does not need elasticity, so it is not kneaded.
 In this way, gluten does not develop, and a chewy dough is not obtained.
 It is enough just to combine the ingredients, without the need to be completely homogeneous.
 When using butter or margarine, it is integrated cold and in small pieces, forming a grit with the hands or food processor.